 Meal planning is the intentional process of building a weekly, bi-weekly, or monthly menu that factors in your and your family’s schedules, preferences, budgets, and nutritional needs.

 It may involve advance planning, but it’s not about following a specific meal plan.
 Meal plans can involve static, paint-by-numbers templates about what and when you should eat.
-Think weight loss plans, personal training plans, or fasting-based plans like 16:8 intermittent fasting or alternative day fasting schedule.
+Think weight loss plans, personal training plans, or fasting-based plans like 12-hour intermittent fasting, 14:10 intermittent fasting, or 16:8 intermittent fasting.

 Sounds like a lot of structure.